aerospike-examples/seat-reservation-demo/README.md

 Once this has been executed, put a valid `features.conf` with the needed feature support into the `config` directory and execute `run_server_mrt.sh` to start a docker process with the server.

+## Note
+There is a 113GB file under `node/` called `node` which is an implementation of node js version 22.
+This is too big to check into github.